jacoblee12/IT-Capstone-W01/README.md

   - Move the downloaded JSON file to a secure location on your system.
   - Update the path in Bot2.py (line ~113) to reference the exact location of your JSON file (e.g., C:/path/to/your/gspread_service_account.json).

-How to get Riot API Key
-Sign Up on Riot Developer Portal:
-Visit Riot Developer Portal at https://developer.riotgames.com/ Log in using your Riot account credentials.

-Agree to the Terms:
-You must agree to Riot’s API Terms of Use before you can create an API key.

-Create an Application:
-Once logged in, navigate to your developer dashboard.
-Create a new application (sometimes called a project)

-Receive Your API Key:
-After creating your application, Riot will provide you with an API key that you can use immediately for development and testing purposes.
-API Key Lifespan and Usage
-Development API Key:
-The default API key you obtain for development is typically valid for 24 hours Sometimes the portal may automatically refresh the key.
-However, you must be prepared to generate a new key once the 24‑hour period expires if you continue testing. (to get a more permanent key see Production API Key)

-Production API Key:
-If you plan to deploy your application publicly or need higher rate limits, you’ll need to submit your application for review to obtain a production key.
-Production keys generally have longer validity, though you must adhere to Riot’s guidelines and rate limits to maintain it.

 .env Configuration Options